Sethchong/Sethchong/README.md

 </p>

 ---
-I'm an undergraduate from Nanyang Technological University (NTU) in :singapore: Singapore!
+Graduated from Nanyang Technological University (NTU) in :singapore: Singapore and currently serving in the Republic of Singapore Navy
 <br>
-Right now I am based in :us: San Francisco for my internship with Okcoin as a Product Analyst Intern!
+However, I am very interested in learning and building tech stuff and this Github is really just a place for me to store my projects

-📚 Currently Working on: Using Blockchain for decentralized identity
+📚 Currently Working on: Expense Tracker App
+🌱 I’m currently learning Web Development

 <!--
 **lauragift21/lauragift21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.